AaronCIH/SJDL-Foggy-Vehicle-Re-Identification--AAAI2022/README.md

 where the ```MODEL.TENSORBOARDX``` enable tensorboard. <br>

 ## Pretrained Models
-We provide the pretrained SJDL, training on FVRID for your convinint.
+We provide the pretrained SJDL, training on FVRID for your convinient.
 You can download it from the following link: https://drive.google.com/file/d/1WhsvYQP-qg1R-BcpH5lonjxh4DYp2ouv/view?usp=sharing

 ## Testing